ivpn/ivpn.net/src/content/en/pages/refunds.md

 If you are unsatisfied for any reason, you can request **a full refund within 30 days** of your payment.
 This full refund offer is available **once per account and per customer**.

-Below is the information you need to <a href="mailto:support@ivpn.net">email</a>, or submit via live chat to us for each payment method:
+Below is the information you need to <a href="mailto:support@ivpn.net">email</a> for each payment method:

 <h2>Credit Card</h2>